 We are addressing diabetes nationally.
 Several programs and initiatives help treat or manage diabetes-related problems.
 We fund research into diabetes, and maintain national monitoring and surveillance.

-- The implementation plan Diabetes in Australia: Focus on the Future outlines priority actions for the Australian National Diabetes Strategy is soon to be undertaken.
+- A review and refresh of the implementation plan which outlines priority actions for the Australian National Diabetes Strategy is soon to be undertaken.

 - The National Diabetes Services Scheme (NDSS) provides subsidised products and support services to people with diabetes who register with the scheme.
 Diabetes Australia manages the NDSS through an agreement with us.
 NDSS Agents are appointed in each state and territory in Australia to provide NDSS services for both consumers and health professionals.